 However, the housing construction has grown over the past decade.
 In 2010, the number of issued housing permits grew by 100.3%, a rate that far exceeds the national trend of +3.7%.
 Housing permits continued to be issued in growing numbers through 2019 with the exception of a 21.4% decline in 2018 that was partially recouped in 2019.

-The distribution of Social Security and Disability benefits in the Detroit region saw modest growth (1% to 2.1%) in the years leading up to the Great Recession.
-In 2009, distribution of these benefits increased sharply to 3.7%, exceeding the US trend.
-From 2008 until 2012, growth in Social Security and Disability benefits has declined faster than the U.S. average.
+The distribution of Social Security and Disability benefits in the Detroit region saw modest declines (1.0% to 2.1%) in the years leading up to the Great Recession.
+In 2009, distribution of these benefits increased sharply by 3.7%, exceeding the US trend.
+From 2009 until 2018, growth in Social Security and Disability benefits has declined faster than the U.S. average.
 As of 2012 the region has had a lower growth rate than the U.S. as a whole.